Zac-HD/hypofuzz/notes/launch-plan.md

 The goal of this stage: go from "owning a company" to "running a small business".

 Specifically, that means that ZHD Tech. can and does take money from one customer to deliver a product.
-In turn, that means that a high priority for early in the week is to
+In turn, that means that the priorities are to

 - [x] set up GSuite for emails like sales@hypofuzz.com
 - [ ] get a business bank account
     - [x] Talk to Kathy, Bendigo, Bank Aus, Papendrea; choose account
-    - [ ] Set up account (transaction + savings) and make initial deposit
+    - [x] Set up account (transaction + savings) and make initial deposit
     - [ ] Configure GSuite billing
+    - [ ] Configure Xero billing
     - [x] Ask Papendrea about GST registration (-> do it later)
     - [x] Ask re super, wages, etc (-> do it later; just take distributions while small.
 NB check this makes sense given minimal income)
-- [ ] Xero subscription for bookeeping and invoicing
+- [x] Xero subscription for bookeeping and invoicing
+    - [x] Send form to set up bank feeds
-    - [ ] Get everything linked and set up ASAP (Gianmarco can send a setup brief)
+    - [ ] Talk to Kathy and Gianmarco about
-    - [ ] decide on and record chart of accounts - Xero defaults poor for SAAS Kathy adds codes for domains, subscriptions, etc.  Sponsorships?
+        - [ ] decide on and record chart of accounts (e.g. splitting other revenue from subs; maybe subs by size) Kathy adds codes for domains, subscriptions, etc.  Sponsorships?
+        - What other setup should I be doing?
+        - What legal advice / drafting do I need?
+        - What insurance do I need?
-    - [ ] Get logos etc done before setting up invoices
+    - [ ] Get first-pass logos and colourscheme etc done for website and invoices
+- [ ] get legal policies done
+  (privacy policy, subscription terms, etc.; some standard but not all)
+- [ ] get whatever insurance I need

 Before that's finished, I also want to start some conversations with highly qualified leads on corporate dev teams about